thoughtspot/thoughtspot.github.io/_appliance/azure/launch-an-instance.md

 4. Select a location.

-5. Click **OK** to save the Basics, which should look similar to the example below.
+5. Click **OK** to save the Basics, which should look similar to the following example.

    ![]({{ site.baseurl }}/images/azure_ts_vm_basics.png "Basic settings on the ThoughtSpot Azure VM")

 ### Choose a machine size

-Refer to [Azure configuration options]({{ site.baseurl }}/appliance/azure/configuration-options.html) to choose a VM size that works for your cluster needs.
+Refer to [Azure configuration options]({{ site.baseurl }}/appliance/azure/configuration-options.html) to choose a size for your VM that works for your cluster needs.

 ![]({{ site.baseurl }}/images/azure_choose_disk_size.png "Choose a disk size")